 - Protecting the cardiovascular system

-As great as both of these foods are, both garlic and onion are really high in fructans, a type of FODMAP.
-And that’s bad news if you have issues with the group of FODMAPs called fructans.
+However, like onions, garlic is really high in fructans.
+And that’s bad news if you have issues with that group of FODMAPs.

 If you’ve had to run to the bathroom in misery after eating too much of them, you know what I mean!